humanrightsconnected/metamodel/src/metamodel_core/README.md

 [^4]: This is in line with the current scope and expected to expand in the future.

-[^5]: These include DBT, GitHub, Publishing Pathway, Sailpoint, and Alation.
+[^5]: These include DBT, Git, Publishing Pathway, Sailpoint, and Alation.